 The Arthur M. Sackler Foundation was founded in 1965 by Arthur M. Sackler, M.D.
 (1913–1987) to make his extensive art collections available for viewing by the general public.
 He once said, “Great art, like science and the humanities, can never remain as the possession of one individual, creator or collector . . . great art and all culture belongs to all humankind. ”

 The Foundation collection was formed through purchases of art selected by Dr. Sackler and gifts from Dr. Sackler and his family.
-It consists of over 1,100 works of art ranging from Chinese ritual bronzes and ceramics to Buddhist stone sculpture and the renowned Chu Silk Manuscript, the oldest existing Chinese written document.
+It consists of works of art ranging from Chinese ritual bronzes and ceramics to Buddhist stone sculpture and the renowned Chu Silk Manuscript.

 Since 1973, the Arthur M. Sackler Foundation has organized numerous exhibitions of the Foundation’s collection and the Arthur M. Sackler Collections that have traveled extensively throughout the United States and abroad.